-In managing the investments associated with the postretirement benefit plan, the Company's objective is to preserve and enhance the value of plan assets while maintaining an acceptable level of volatility.
+In managing the investments associated with the postretirement benefit plan, CERC's objective is to preserve and enhance the value of plan assets while maintaining an acceptable level of volatility.
 These objectives are expected to be achieved through an investment strategy that manages liquidity requirements while maintaining a long-term horizon in making investment decisions and efficient and effective management of plan assets.

-As part of the investment strategy discussed above, the Company has adopted and maintains the following asset allocation ranges for its postretirement benefit plan:
+As part of the investment strategy discussed above, CERC adopted and maintained the following asset allocation ranges for its postretirement benefit plan: